oumpy/CommBridge/post2mattermost/readme.md

-# emails2mattermost
+# post2mattermost

-Takes plain text email information and posts it to a designated Mattermost channel.
+Takes plain text information and posts it to a designated Mattermost channel.
-It can handle multiple emails separated by the escape sequence `\v`.
+It can handle multiple texts separated by the escape sequence `\v`.

 ## Initial Setup

 1. Obtain a Mattermost API token from your Mattermost server.
-2. Place this token into a file named `mm_token.json` in the `$HOME/.emails2mattermost/` directory.
+2. Place this token into a file named `mm_token.json` in the `$HOME/.post2mattermost/` directory.
 3. Add your Mattermost server URL and port number to a `config.yaml` file in the same directory.

 ```yaml